MattHatwey/Manemo/chapter3.md

 Kiwi is the child of Snow and Calipi.
 Unlike Calipi, she does not know how to fight.
 She likes to read quietly.

 Flame once lived in a beatiful white world, along with a Manemo named Shirottori- (White Bird).
 Flame was brought to the Crystal tower by Heles and Reverse.
 Obsidian was Flame's spirit when she was sent to heaven.

+One day, Rainflower made her own breakfast and ate by herself.

+"What happened?" asked Matt and the others

+"..." said Rainflower.

+"She wants to go to Neptune!" said Haru.

+"..!"

+"Oh." said Matt.

+"..."

+"I'm sorry about forgetting your plan to go to Neptune to restore it.
+After that we went to practice our magic, and then I went inside of the mirror, then we went to the wedding, then we made kids, and..." said Matt.

+"THEN LET'S JUST GO NOW!" said Rainflower.

+"Okay!" said Matt and the others.

+"...So we need special gas masks..." said Matt.

+"How about this?" said Bubble.
+She made a Bubble with her magic, and put it on her head.
+She made another around her whole body, overlapping the head Bubble.
+Sirius put metal polish that she got from somewhere all over Bubble's head.
+Nothing happened to Bubble.
+"WOW!" said everyone.
+Bubble made bubbles for everyone.
+"Now we need a rocket."
+Everyone did not know how to make a rocket.
+Even Honest did not know how to make one.
+Calipi asked Honest to make a large piece of metal.
+Then she started denting the metal, making the shape of the rocket.
+She made a nice looking rocket.
+Snow was now inspired to finish making it.
+He started fixing some over-dented areas, and added interior.
+It was done.
+At this stage of the rocket, everyone was thinking about the fire.
+Then they all looked at Flame and Hatwey.
+Everyone brought the rocket outside, and Flame and Hatwey launched the rocket.
+Honest used magic to stop it from launching immediatly.
+Everyone brought snacks and food and pillows and blankets.
+There was a built in shower in the bathroom too.
+Everyone went in, and before they launched the rocket, Bubble covered the area where the fire was with a bubble.

+3...

+2...

+1...

+LAUNCH!!!!!!!!!

+Every good Manemo watched as the rocket launched.